nihas101/java-chip-8-emulator/README.md

 ## Requirements
 **Java 1.8** is required to run this program.

+## Features

+- Load and play ROMs
+- Save and load states
+- Reconfigure the controls
+- Change the background and sprite color

 ## Build Standalone Distribution

 To create a standalone distribution as a zip or tar file, run: